vijishmadhavan/Chehara-GAN/README.md

 ### Limitation

-- I call this a trial v0.1 as it needs improvement, I would like to train this with a big dataset.
+- I call this a beta v0.1 as it needs improvement, I would like to train this with a big dataset.